docker/awesome-compose/official-documentation-samples/rails/README.md

 these tests won't work yet, as we need to point Rails to the Chrome browser included in the app in the "chrome-server" service.

-If you don't need system tests, ignore this and comment out the "chrome-server" service.
+If you don't need system tests, ignore the next part.

 ### Set up the browser for system tests

+First, uncomment the chrome-server service in the docker-compose.yml

 #### Point Capybara to the browser